shivamcodeing/ProCode-Text-Editor/README.md

 ProCode is licensed under the MIT License.
 See the LICENSE file for more details.

 # Author
-ProCode is created and maintained by your name.
-You can contact me at Shivendra Raikwar or follow me on instagram.com/shivendra.raikwar
+ProCode is created and maintained by Shivendra Raikwar.
+You can follow me on instagram.com/shivendra.raikwar